Brentlyw/GiveMeKernel/README.md

 - **Code Condensation:**
   The code has been refactored to reduce redundancy by combining similar conditional branches and removing repetitive sections.

-- **Removed Debug Output:**
-  All `printf` statements have been removed to reduce noise and improve execution efficiency --

 - **Type and Function Adjustments:**
   - Corrected type mismatches, especially in string comparisons (e.g., switching from wide-character to ANSI strings in process enumeration).
   - Maintained core functionality with standard Windows API calls and ensured compatibility across various Windows versions.